Ranch Dressing Mix is an easy, DIY, dry ranch seasoning mix, perfect for whipping up homemade salad dressing, dip, or flavoring other recipes!

-Ranch Seasoning Mix
+Ranch Dressing Mix Ingredients

-How to Make Ranch Dressing Mix
+How to Make It

-Simply measure out your dried herbs and spices and whizz for a few seconds in a blender or food processor.
+Simply measure out your dried herbs and spices.
+Then whizz for a few seconds in a blender or food processor!

 Now, you're not aiming for a fine powder here.
 Rather, you want to break down the dried parsley flakes just enough that they stay distributed throughout the other ingredients.